agreif/pinspot/README.md

 **Work in Progress ... the primary aim is to configure my OpenBSD boxes**

-### What I wanted to avoid
+### I wanted to ...

-I always wanted a simple configuration management tool for my unix/linux boxes that ...

-* needs no dependencies like ruby, python
+* avoid dependencies like ruby, python

-* needs no bloated DSL or XML configuration files
+* avoid bloated DSL or XML configuration files

-* needs no open ports for master/agent communication
+* avoid open ports for master/agent communication

-### What I only needed
+### I needed ...

-Back to the roots ... all I want is:

-* SSH
+* only SSH

-* shell scripts
+* only shell scripts

 ### Benefits